 Sample Size Fabric Backing Cubicle Shelving Idea

-If you choose a print, consider whether there are perhaps larger-scale prints of the same collection or in a slightly different tone available.
-You really only need a small piece, so you can easily make do with samples.
+If you choose a print, consider whether larger-scale prints of the same collection or in a slightly different tone are available.

-Alternatively, order a yard of three to four different prints in the same collection and cut these to size.
+Alternatively, you can order a yard of three to four different prints from the same collection and cut them to size.

 How to Decoupage Fabric for a New Bookshelf Backing